floooh/floooh.github.io/_posts/2019-09-27-modern-c-for-cpp-peeps.md

 a lot of 'explanation overhead' for each use of a pointer.
 Thus it's best to avoid them alltogether (or at least "as much as possible").

-Now I can literally hear the audience burst out in laughter crying "C without pointers?
+Now I can literally hear the audience burst into laughter crying "C without pointers?
 How's that gonna work, smart-ass?!?".

 I'll get straight to that in the next section: